jacobalder/revenue-theory/README.md

-# revenue-theory
+# Seminar in Revenue Theory -- Dr. Denvil Duncan
+## SPEA-F 609, Indiana University--Bloomington, O'Neill School of Public and Environmental Affairs
-Coursework for SPEA-F 609 Seminar in Revenue Theory with Dr. Denvil Duncan at Indiana University O'Neill School of Public and Environmental Affairs
+Coursework for SPEA-F 609 Seminar in Revenue Theory with Dr. Denvil Duncan at Indiana University--Bloomington, O'Neill School of Public and Environmental Affairs.
+Published under MIT license with permission from Dr. Duncan.
+All original assignments are Dr. Duncan's original copyright and are not republished in this public repository.

+All published code may be used under MIT license without permission, though if you're a current student in this class, be mindful that you do your own work and learn what Dr. Duncan is teaching.
+This is an excellent course and served me extremely well, primarily because I worked hard!
+(Hence the repository, lots going on!)